JoshiRitvik/Cleaning_robot/README.md

 $ make all

-the go to bin folder
+then go to bin folder
 $ cd bin/

 Execute the following commands to run respective files